 Artist Studio Tour

-Discover art and crafts made by local artists for sale.
-It includes ceramics, jewelry, paintings, lotions, tea, woodworking, glass, candles, cards, and much more!
+At the Waterfront Gallery, you can discover art and crafts made by local artists for sale.
+It includes ceramics, jewellery, paintings, lotions, tea, woodworking, glass, candles, cards, and much more!

 Whale Watching tour